zeyneptandogan/preprocessedpeoples/index.md

 </ul>
 </div>

 <div style="text-align: justify">When we performed the same analysis for crew gender distribution along with the imdb ratings, however, the unequal distribution of genders was also the case in here likewise cast gender distribuitons.
-The p value is found as 2.903e-48, although the result of p value shows that there is a significant difference it might be the result of this unequalness.</div>
+The p value is found as 2.903e-48, although the result of p value shows that there is a significant difference, it might be the result of this unequalness.</div>

 <h4>Changes in time based on cast and crew distributions</h4>

 {% include temporal_trends_female_representation.html %}
 {% include temporal_trends_male_representation.html %}

 <div style="text-align: justify">Both graphs point to gender inequality in the film industry; It seems that there are more men than women in both the cast and the crew.
-The data shows that there have been some efforts towards gender balance over time, but there is a notable gap between the representation of men and women.
+The data shows that there have been some efforts towards gender balance over time, but there is still a notable gap between the representation of men and women.
+Acknowledging the efforts made, the industry has taken steps towards a more balanced portrayal.
+Still, the long road on ensuring equal representation for all talents in the cinematic world stretches far beyond the horizon. 🌅
 </div>

 ## Movie Genre Evaluation based on Genders

-<div style="text-align: justify">In this section, we will look at the genders based on genres such as the existence of specific movie genres that demonstrate a minimal or no gender gap in terms of character representation.
+<div style="text-align: justify"> Now, we're putting movie genres under the gender microscope.🧐 We will look at the genders based on genres and try to answer whether there are specific movie genres that demonstrate a minimal or no gender gap in terms of character representation.
+Any guesses?
+We actually have but for now, let's keep the genre guessing game alive!
 In this scope, we will firstly look at the top 20 since there are a variety of genres. </div>
 {% include top_genre_gender_distribution.html %}
-<div style="text-align: justify">It is obvious that for the top 20 genres, the amount of the male characters exceeeds the female characters.
-But this fact causes us to think whether we really have some genres that the number of females are equal or more than the male characters or not.
-Let's search for it.</div>
+<div style="text-align: justify">It is obvious that for the top 20 genres, more male characters hogging the spotlight.
+But, as we know, the best twists come when we least expect them..
+Let's keep exploring!</div>
 {% include equal_or_more_female_genres.html %}

-<div style="text-align: justify">As it can be seen from the plot, there are only 12 films which includes more number of females.
-When we analyzed the specifc genres,many of these genres—including "feminist film," "gender issues," and "women in prison films"—have topics that are exclusive to women.
-This pattern points to a concentrated portrayal of female characters in genres that are probably going to examine topics and storylines centered around women. <br>
+<div style="text-align: justify">As it can be seen from the plot, there are only 12 films which includes more number of females in the dataset.😯 Unveiling the feminine spotlight, many of these genres—including "feminist film," "gender issues," and "women in prison films"—have topics that are exclusive to women.
+This pattern points to a concentrated portrayal of female characters in genres that are examining topics and storylines centered around women. <br>
-When we look at the genres that has minimal difference for genders, genres like 'Gender Issues,' 'Point of View Shot,' 'Kitchen Sink Realism,' 'Singing Cowboy,' 'Clay Animation,' 'Tokusatsu,' and 'Animals' show a perfect balance with absolute zero difference in male and female character counts.</div>
+A handful of genres emerge as true champions of gender equality.🏆 'Gender Issues,' 'Point of View Shot,' 'Kitchen Sink Realism,' 'Singing Cowboy,' 'Clay Animation,' 'Tokusatsu,' and 'Animals' show a perfect balance with absolute zero difference in male and female character counts.
+As we celebrate these genres, it's a recognition of the filmmakers and storytellers who break free from gender stereotypes. 👏 </div>

 ## Sentiment Analysis of the Character Type Descriptions

-<div style="text-align: justify">In this section, we aimed to see the relationship between character types and gender, which character types are unisex, which are specific to a particular gender, and how they change semantically.</div>
+<div style="text-align: justify">In this section, our lens zooms in on the intricate relationship between character types and gender.
+Which character types are unisex, which are specific to a particular gender, and how they change semantically?</div>

 <h4>Character Types Portrayed by Only Women, Only Men and both</h4>

 {% include unisex_character_types_gender.html %}

 <div style="text-align: justify">According to the plot, the unisex character types (i.e. that are portrayed by both female and male characters) in the CMU dataset are mostly played by male actors with few gender biased streotypical exceptions such as "dumb blonde" and "brainless beauty".<br>
-The characters played only by female actors can be seen as types that focus on appearance and emotional roles, such as 'chantese', 'silly blonde' and 'valley girl'.In contrast, characters played exclusively by male actors include 'tranquil fury', 'playful hacker', and 'byronic hero', clearly leaning towards action-oriented or intellectually complex personalities.</div>
+The characters played only by female actors can be seen as types that focus on beauty, appearance and emotional roles, such as 'chantese', 'silly blonde' and 'valley girl' whereas characters played exclusively by male actors include 'tranquil fury', 'playful hacker', and 'byronic hero', clearly leaning towards action-oriented or intellectually complex personalities.
+Can't a blonde male character be dumb?
+Well the answer of the directors is apparentlly no. </div>

 {% include character_types_gender_distribution.html %}

-<h4>Sentiment Analysis over Descriptions</h4>
+<h4>Sentiment Analysis over Character Descriptions 🎭 </h4>

-<div style="text-align: justify">We performed the sentiment analysis to the character type descriptions by calculating the average polarity and subjectivity of the tokens.
-There are two points that we looked for: Semantic polarity (Semantic orientation as positive, negative, neutral) and Semantic subjectivity (the degree to which text expresses personal opinions, emotions, or judgments, instead of objective factual information).</div>
+<div style="text-align: justify"> Armed with our digital magnifying glass, we performed the sentiment analysis to the character type descriptions by calculating the average polarity and subjectivity of the tokens.
+There are two points that we looked for: Semantic polarity (Semantic orientation as positive, negative, neutral) and Semantic subjectivity (the degree to which text expresses personal opinions, emotions, or judgments, instead of objective factual information).
+Overall, the character types are not just ink on a page but rather emotive beings. 🎢🤩 </div>

 {% include sentiment_polarity_gender.html %}